raysulkobir/logs-laravel/README.md

 ## Example

-// 1st parameter is string type
+// 1st parameter is string table_name
 // 2nd parameter is string response
-// 3rd parameter is integer
+// 3rd parameter is integer table_id default

 // This line has been added for clarification